Raymond Chan (politician)

 Raymond Chan (陳卓愉 (Chén Zhuōyú, Can4 Ceok3 Jyu4); born October 25, 1951) is a Canadian engineer and politician.
-He is among the first Chinese Canadian to be appointed to the Cabinet of Canada.
-A member of the Liberal Party of Canada, Chan was elected to Parliament in the 1993 federal election, defeating then Defence Minister Tom Siddon in the riding of Richmond, British Columbia.
-Elected in 1993, Chan is the third Chinese Canadian represented in Parliament, after Douglas Jung, who secured a seat in 1957, Art Lee in 1974.
-In 2008, Chan lost his riding of Richmond to Conservative candidate Alice Wong.
+A member of the Liberal Party of Canada, he represented the electoral district of Richmond in the House of Commons of Canada from 1993 to 2000, and from 2004 to 2008.
+He is the first Chinese Canadian to be named to the Privy Council of Canada.

 Early life

-Raymond Chan was born in Hong Kong in 1951.
-He emigrated to Canada in 1969, two years after Canada liberalized its immigration policy.
-He received a B.A.Sc. degree in Engineering Physics from the University of British Columbia (UBC) in 1977.
-From 1977 to 1993, he worked as an engineer for TRIUMF, a particle accelerator laboratory at UBC.
+Born in Hong Kong in 1951, Chan emigrated to Canada in 1969, two years after Canada liberalized its immigration policy.
+He received a B.A.Sc. degree in Engineering Physics from the University of British Columbia (UBC) in 1977, then worked as an engineer for TRIUMF, a particle accelerator laboratory at UBC, until 1993.

 Political career

-Chan joined the Liberal Party of Canada in 1991 after he was elected as the inaugural president of the Vancouver Alliance in Support of Patriotic Democratic Movement in China.
-Then he was elected to Parliament in the 1993 election, defeating Defence Minister Tom Siddon in the riding of Richmond, British Columbia.
-Chan secured the nomination win over future cabinet colleague Herb Dhaliwal, who subsequently chose to run in the adjacent Vancouver South riding.
-He was then appointed by Prime Minister Jean Chrétien as the Secretary of State for the Asia-Pacific Region for the Department of Foreign Affairs and International Trade.
-He served in this position from 1993 to 2000.
+Chan joined the Liberal Party of Canada in 1991 after serving as the inaugural president of the Vancouver Alliance in Support of Patriotic Democratic Movement in China.
+He was nominated as the Liberal candidate in the riding of Richmond over future cabinet colleague Herb Dhaliwal, who subsequently chose to run in the adjacent Vancouver South riding.
+He then defeated defence minister and incumbent Progressive Conservative candidate Tom Siddon in the 1993 election, becoming the third Chinese Canadian to be elected to the House of Commons after Douglas Jung in 1957, and Art Lee in 1974.
+He was subsequently appointed by Prime Minister Jean Chrétien as the Secretary of State for the Asia-Pacific Region for the Department of Foreign Affairs and International Trade.

-He was defeated in the 2000 election by Joe Peschisolido of the Canadian Alliance.
-After Peschisolido crossed the floor to the Liberal Party, Chan battled Peschisolido for the Liberal Party's nomination, and won it after a fiercely contested race.

-Chan returned to Parliament in the 2004 election.
-He was subsequently appointed to the cabinet by Prime Minister Paul Martin as the Minister of State (Multiculturalism) for the Department of Heritage.
+He was re-elected in Richmond in the 1997 election, and retained his post as Secretary of State for the Asia-Pacific Region before losing to Joe Peschisolido of the Canadian Alliance in the 2000 election.
+He joined the private sector following his defeat, serving as president of Global Business Development Inc. After Peschisolido crossed the floor to the Liberal Party in 2002, Chan battled Peschisolido for the Liberal nomination, and won it after a fiercely contested race.
+He returned to Parliament in the 2004 election by defeating Conservative candidate Alice Wong and New Democratic Party candidate Dale Jackaman, and was subsequently appointed to the cabinet by Prime Minister Paul Martin as the Minister of State (Multiculturalism) for the Department of Heritage.

-Chan was re-elected in 2006, and served as Opposition Critic for the Asia Pacific, Seniors, the Social Economy, and Canada Border Security throughout the 39th session of Parliament.

-He was defeated by Conservative Alice Wong in the election of 2008 by more than 8,000 votes.
-He sought nomination as a Richmond Liberal again in 2009 and was defeated by Peschisolido.
+Chan was re-elected in 2006; with the Liberals forming the official opposition, Chan served variously as critic for the Canada Border Services, social economy, and the Asia-Pacific region in the 39th Parliament.
+In a rematch against Alice Wong and Dale Jackaman in the 2008 election, he lost to Wong by more than 8,000 votes.
+He then sought nomination as a Richmond Liberal again in 2009, but lost to Peschisolido.
 He has been a major fundraiser for political candidates since leaving office.